Gvte-Kali/Network/Easy_PiVPN/Readme.md

 # Easy_PiVPN: The Easy Way to Get a Personal VPN

 This guide explains how to install PiVPN on your device (ideally a Raspberry Pi 4 or 5).
+It is actually running pretty well on a headless Raspberry Pi 3B+.

 ## Disclaimer